rehan-dev/overtime-appilcation/README.md

 - x AuditLog

 ## Features:
-- Approval Workflow
+- X Approval Workflow
-- SMS Sending -> link to approval or overtime input
+- X (not integrated yet) SMS Sending -> link to approval or overtime input
 - X Administrate admin dashboard
 - X Block non admin and guest users
 - Email summary to managers for approval
-- Needs to be documented if employee did not log overtime
+- X Needs to be documented if employee did not log overtime

 ##UI:
 - x Bootstrap -> formatting